MIT SMR Connections

 MIT SMR Connections is the custom content creation unit within MIT Sloan Management Review.

-In this Q&A, Shimon Senderowitz, head of HR innovation and analytics at ADP, discusses how and why the traditional relationship between HR and IT is changing, why these new partnerships need executive-level support, and what business and technology considerations organizations must address for successful HR-IT collaboration.
+In this Q&A with MIT SMR Connections, Shimon Senderowitz, head of HR innovation and analytics at ADP, discusses how and why the traditional relationship between HR and IT is changing, why these new partnerships need executive-level support, and what business and technology considerations organizations must address for successful HR-IT collaboration.

 This conversation has been edited for clarity, length, and editorial style.

 Q: How would you describe the traditional relationship between HR and IT?

 Senderowitz: The traditional relationship is very straightforward.
 The technologies that HR implements have been mainly practitioner systems — essentially, big file cabinets.
 There are systems for recruiters to use.
 There are systems for people who administer learning to use.
 And, of course, there are the big, core HR systems to manage all basic transactions.
 Some of these systems have an employee-facing component, but they are limited in scope.